typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 - `A` represents the return value.

-It can be seen as a way to add the capability to manipulate a shared state, to an existing computation in the context of `F`.
+It can be seen as a way to add the capability to manipulate a shared state to an existing computation in the context of `F`.

 This definition could be confusing, but it will become clear after learning the `State` monad and by the example below.